 The purpose of this document is to establish and promote the ethical, legal, and secure use of computing and electronic communications for all members of Duke University and its affiliated entities.

 Duke University and Duke University Health System (Duke) are dedicated to excellence in education, research, and patient care.
 Data is a vital component of Duke’s operations and it is important to ensure that authorized individuals can access data appropriately.

 Social Media Guidelines for Communicators

-The purpose of these guidelines is to help Duke communicators understand how Duke policies apply to new communications technologies such as blogs and social networking sites, and to guide them in using new social media platforms.
+The purpose of these guidelines is to help Duke communicators understand how Duke policies apply to using social media in their work.

-All commercial, non-news photography or videotaping must be approved in advance by the Office of News & Communications’ director or the director of the Medical Center News Office (for medical center activities).
+All commercial, non-news photography or videotaping must be approved in advance by University Communications or the Health System News Office (for health system activities).

 Vendors must work through Procurement and Supply Chain Management in order to establish a business relationship with Duke University and Duke University Health System.
 Communication vendors are vetted through the Office of Marketing and Strategic Communications.

 Copyright laws were developed in the United States as a means of encouraging “progress of science and the useful arts.”
 Copyright laws grant the creator (or the owner of the copyright) the rights, within the limits of fair use, to do with their work what they please.
 The intention is that by creating a financial incentive for a limited time, creators will have a motive for producing more works which will enrich the public.